 Out of the box, Paid Memberships Pro will give you many options to lock down your WordPress posts and pages.
 You made need to restrict access to protected files as well.
 This recipe will show you how to lock down files in your WordPress media library using Paid Memberships Pro.

 - The ability to add rewrite rules by editing the

-- The ability to edit the WordPress wp-config.php file.
+- The ability to edit the WordPress

 - Enough memory on your server to serve files through a PHP script.

-- To make sure your uploads folder is not served by a CDN (e.g. with WP-Engine and some other hosts)
+- To make sure your uploads folder is not served by a CDN (e.g. with WP Engine and some other hosts)

-For #3, the amount of memory available to your site will limit how large of a file you can serve protected.
-For example, after enabling file protection, you may be able to serve a 1MB image, but not a 50MB Power Point document.
-You will have to test files of the size you intend to share to make sure you can use this feature.
+With respect to item 3 above, the amount of memory available to your site will limit how large of a file you can serve protected.
+For example, after enabling file protection, you may be able to serve a 1MB image, but not a 50MB PowerPoint document.
+We recommend testing a few files that are the size you intend to share to make sure your server has enough memory to support file protection.

-Add this line to your wp-config.php file.
+- Add this line to your wp-config.php file.

-Then add this code to your .htaccess file, above the # BEGIN WordPress line.
+.htaccessfile, above the # BEGIN WordPress line.